douo/ActivityBuilder/README.md

 # Example

-Assume We need to start a Activity named [EditorActivity](app/src/main/java/info/dourok/esactivity/sample/editor/EditorActivity.java) to capturing user input, and pass a string parameter as hint.
+Assume we need to start a Activity named [EditorActivity](app/src/main/java/info/dourok/esactivity/sample/editor/EditorActivity.java) to capturing user input, and pass a string parameter as hint.

 In mostly android way: